 On my Translations page, I have included a list of Baháʼí Writings which I have translated into English provisionally.
 In Baháʼí parlance, “provisional translations” refer to renderings of the Writings that have been produced by one or more translators (Baháʼí or not) in a personal capacity.
 These stand in contrast to “authorized translations,” which have undergone a rigorous vetting and editing process facilitated by the Universal House of Justice—the international governing body of the Baháʼí Faith—who then approves these translations for publication in Baháʼí texts.

-I will reiterate here that the translations of the Baháʼí Writings I have produced and featured on this website fall into the former category.
+I will reiterate here that, unless indicated otherwise, the translations of the Baháʼí Writings I have produced and featured on this website fall into the former category.
 In other words, they have not been authorized by any Baháʼí institution, nor do they possess any sort of official status.
 They are merely the products of an individual initiative, which I offer to the reader for his or her personal use and enjoyment.

 In a memorandum from the Research Department at the Baháʼí World Center, entitled “Policies Governing Authorized and Provisional Translations of the Bahá’í Holy Writings into English and their Publication” and dated 4 July 1999, we read: